thoughtspot/thoughtspot.github.io/_admin/loading/load-with-service.md

 The load server resides on a different port compared to standard ThoughtSpot services.
 This is because the service tends to carry heavy file-load operations, and having a separate web server creates the needed isolation between standard ThoughtSpot services and tsload operations.

 By default, this service runs on all nodes of a ThoughtSpot cluster.
 This provides load distribution to address possible simultaneous loads.
 The tsload server uses its own load balancer.
 If an external load balancer is used, the tsload requests must be sticky, and the tsload load balancer should be disabled.

-### Client

-The remote client is a simple Python client that exercises the API mentioned later in the document.

-The APIs can load from a file, and load from a stream.
-The difference is, the latter can send data in “chunks” to the server before committing it.

 ### Authorization and Authentication